Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

 ## OSPSuite-R code structure

 The general file and code structure of the package follows the best practices of R packages.
 What is special in this package is that OSPSuite-R is strongly object-oriented.
 Usually R packages tend to be more functional-programming-oriented.
-This object-oriented tendency comes as a result of using many of the functionalities of PK-Sim and OSPSuite.Core, that are already structure in an object oriented way in .NET.
+This object-oriented tendency comes as a result of using many of the functionalities of PK-Sim and OSPSuite.Core, that are already structured in an object oriented way in .NET.

 ### Initializing the package